T

 landmark

 Climb the 366 steps of this medieval bell tower for breathtaking panoramic views of Bruges and its surroundings.
-The intricate mechanism of the carillon is a marvel.
+The tower itself is a masterpiece of Gothic architecture.

 5. Evening